decodableco/examples/flink-learn/1-quickstart/README.md

 ./bin/stop-cluster.sh  # stop the flink cluster
 ```

+We will need the Flink Kafka connector for this webinar.
+Download it [here](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/connectors/table/kafka/) and place it into the lib directory of your Flink deployment.

 # Redpanda
 In this webinar, we’ll be sending data to Redpanda, a Kafka-compatible and Zookeeperless streaming platform for mission critical workloads.
 We’ll set up Flink to read from one Redpanda topic, process that data, and then send it back to a different topic in Redpanda.
 You'll need to install Redpanda and it's CLI rpk, which can be found [here](https://docs.redpanda.com/docs/platform/quickstart/).